BrightstarDB/BrightstarDB/doc/src/Developing_Portable_Apps.rst

 iOS
 ===

-iOS support is in the early stages of development and should be considered experimental.

-Please note the following when using BrightstarDB from within an Android application.
+Please note the following when using BrightstarDB from within an iOS application.

     #.
 The code has been tested on iOS simulators and on an iPad Air running iOS 8.1.